NCI-ITEB/tumor_epidemiology_approaches/sessions/session_8/practical.md

 | **_AADACL3_**   |        |         | TRUE       |
 | **_LILRB3_**    |        |         | TRUE       |

 This is a common method for manually combining the results from several algorithms, commonly referred to as “voting”, and of course the number of votes needed would change depending on your analysis and how many algorithms you used.

-Even better than manually combining results is using an automated statistical method such as [IntoGen](https://www.nature.com/articles/s41568-020-0290-x), which is a carefully developed pipeline for combining results from 7 cancer driver gene algorithms, including the three we practiced with today.
+Even better than manually combining results is using an automated statistical or machine learning method such as [IntoGen](https://www.nature.com/articles/s41568-020-0290-x), which is a carefully developed pipeline for combining results from 7 cancer driver gene algorithms, including the three we practiced with today.

+*Note: As of this writing, IntoGen is in the process of being installed on Biowulf and will be available soon*.

 ---
 ---